f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   :align: center
   :scale: 70%

-However, the 76GB image is allocated in a sparse manner meaning the tenant is only utilizing what it needs and on the filesystem of the appliance it is actually consuming only 11GB on the disk:
+However, the 76GB image is allocated in a sparse manner meaning the tenant is only utilizing what it needs and on the filesystem of the appliance it is actually consuming only 6.4GB on the disk.
+You can confirm this by logging into the bbash sheel of F5OS as root.
+Then listing the contents of the directory **/var/F5.system/cbip-disks**, here you will see directories for each tenant.
+Enter the command ls -lsh **<tenant-directory-name>** and the output will show the size the tenant thinks it has (76GB) and the actual size used on disk (In this case 6.4Gb).

 .. image:: images/rseries_deploying_a_tenant/image7.png
   :align: center